philipturner/metal-usm/README.md

 - Disable shared memory - fastest performance and no shared memory.
 Does not tag bound buffer pointers when copying by value.
 - Default - assumes most computations use device memory.
 0.5 cycle penalty for every memory access.
 - Optimize shared memory - assume most computations use shared memory.
 2.5 cycle penalty for every memory access.
+- System allocations - enable the "low performance route" idea described above.
+Reserves a few GPU registers for address translation, to avoid invoking a function call.